DGAM-PR/meta-iot2050-DGAM-PR/README-DGAM-PR.md

 # Two Types of Images as per archictecture

-See internal archiceture repo for fore information.
+See internal archiceture repo for more information.

 ## PLC Facing IOT1